psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 BOROUGH SESSIONS

-Monday.— Before F. Pittis, esq., mayor; E. Way, esq,, R. M. Wavell, esq., and Thomas Cooke, esq., magistrates.
+Monday.— Before F. Pittis, esq., mayor; E. Way, esq., R. M. Wavell, esq., and Thomas Cooke, esq., magistrates.

 The applications for licenses for public-houses and billiards occupied the Bench for some considerable time; at the commencement of which, at the request of the Mayor, the clerk read the Act of Parliament relating to the closing all public-houses between the hours 12 Saturday night and 1 on Sunday afternoon, and half-past 2 in the afternoon and 6 in the evening, and 10 at night till 4 o'clock Monday morning, which came into operation on the 6th inst.